s0urav6529/softcopy-note/README.md

     if (await bcrypt.compare(password, user.password)) {/...}

+Here 'password' is input password & 'user.password' is hashed password

 ### RegExp for search

 For searchBox we use RegExp so that search can be dynamic.